hari0205/note-sharing-app/README.md

 - GET `/api/v1/notes/:id` - Get a note by ID
 - PUT `/api/v1/notes/:id` - Edit a not
 - POST `/api/v1/notes/share` - Share a not.
 Can be viewed by GET `/api/v1/notes/:id`

+> Please make sure all the services in docker compose are ready before making requests